Strange fire

 Well, OK, I’m going to go ahead and yell at the world now but I do promise I’m looking at it in me too. :)

-That’s precisely the limbo we’re in right now in the world.
-What has always worked - or, rather, what has kept us glued stiffly together - is being churned up, revealed at last as no bueno.
-The new ways - ones that feel better, truer to who we are - are nevertheless unfamiliar.
+What has always worked - or, rather, what has kept us glued stiffly together - all of this comparison and competition and beating ourselves senseless to meet certain standards - is being churned up, revealed as no bueno.
+Even so, the new ways - ones that are more heart-led, that feel better, truer to who we are - are nevertheless unfamiliar.

-It has nothing to do with the craft of writing.
-The craft, the medium, is just that: the delivery system for the medicine.
+The craft, the medium, is simply that: a delivery system for the medicine.

 *I’m writing myself to this realization, by the way.
 You’re watching the medicine at work.